abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 }
 ```

-Major cloud providers are available along with many of platform or layered tools like `Helm` and `Kubernetes`, [mainly hosted in the public terraform registry](https://registry.terraform.io).
+Major cloud providers [are available in the public terraform registry](https://registry.terraform.io), along with many of platform agnostic plugins, such as `Helm` and `Kubernetes`.

 <img src="{{ site.baseurl_root }}/public/images/providers-iac.png" class="post-image-2 resize-md center-image" />

-Here's an example for simple helm releasing technique to build on:
+Here's an example for a simple helm releasing technique to build on:

 ```bash
 provider "helm" {